Abhishek-Gupta-1/know-the-weather/README.md

 4)You are ready to go, just type node .\script.js under terminal and then open http://localhost:3000/

 5)Enter the City Name and Boom the Temperature and Weather report on your screen :)

+Technologies Used :-
+1)HTML
+2)CSS
+3)JavaScript
+#Framework:-
+1)Express.js
+#Others:-
+1)Postman API testing
+2)OpenWeathermap.org API
+3)VS Code

+Note: This is a backend Project, so please don't mind the the UI/UX of this Website